ENGR523/ENGR523.github.io/syllabus.md

 of everyday life.

 This class will be a mix of topical discussions and hands-on programming.
-A large portion of this class will focus on *designing* and *implimenting* software solutions for a specific IoT problem, acoustic (audio) event detection.
+Rather than giving a wide-ranging overview of IoT, we will instead focus on a single project within the IoT domain.
+Thus, a large portion of this class will focus on *designing* and *implimenting* software solutions for a specific IoT problem, acoustic (audio) event detection.
 Due to time constraints, we will be using standardized hardware.

 ## Instructor